 - Advertise a company’s name or logo that made a donation prior to your event (example: don’t distribute a poster, flyer or email stating to come to the event and win a bike from Cycle Gear.
 Instead, when promoting your event, state to come win a bike.
 At the event you can then thank Cycle Gear for their donation.)

-- Conduct more than two fundraisers on Shaw AFB per calendar quarter (AFI 34-223)
+- Conduct more than three fundraisers on Shaw AFB per calendar quarter (AFI 34-223)

 - Have your donation letter reviewed by legal prior to seeking donations.